memfault/interrupt/_drafts/drafting-a-c-development-environment.md

           context: .
           file: builder.Dockerfile
           tags: cproject-builder:latest
+  build-and-test:
+    needs: docker-build
+    # TODO: needs cproject-builder:latest
 ```

-The problem is, that all jobs are isolated and that data _including Docker images_ must be shared explicitly between jobs.
-Without sharing, `cproject-builder:latest` is not available in the next job.
+The problem is that all jobs are isolated and that data _including Docker images_ must be shared explicitly between jobs.
+Without sharing, `cproject-builder:latest` is not available in the next job `build-and-test`.

 ### Using caches to share images between jobs